rishabhhanday/spring-stomp/README.md

 ## Introduction
 STOMP is a subprotocol operating on top of the lower-level WebSocket.

-## STOMP when we already have WebSocket?
+## Why STOMP when we already have WebSocket?

 The WebSocket protocol allows you to implement bidirectional communication between applications.
 It is important to know that HTTP is